Hassan of Basra: Arrival at Waq Waq

 Hassan dons the cap again and visits his wife's cell, where she is with her two sons.
 He takes off the cap and embraces his wife and children, but hides himself again when queen Nûr comes to belittle Manar.
 After she leaves, Hassan releases Manar, and the couple take their children to a door behind the queen's seraglio, but find it locked.
 On the other side of the door, a mysterious womanly voice (Shawahi's) promises to clear the way for them, if the couple take her with them.
 The couple agrees with her conditions and the five people escape the city.

-Now, on the outskirts of the city, Hassan beats the cane on the earth and summons the seven djinns, and asks them to carry them over to Baghdad.
-However, the djinn, mighty and magical as they are, say they cannot carry the humans (sons of Adam) on their backs, by orders of Solomon son of David, but they can provide the quintet with horses powerful enough to take them back home.
-The djinns appear with three horses, then vanish.
+Now, on the outskirts of the city, Hassan beats the cane on the earth to summons the seven djinns, and asks them to carry them over to Baghdad.
+The djinns, however, cannot take humans with them, but furnishes the family with horses powerful enough to take them back home before vanishing.

 Hassan, his wife, his children and Shawahi ride the horses away from the city, when a giant Ifrit joins the retinue, and assures he will accompany them out of the islands, since he is "Moslem" just like Hassan.
 Then, after 31 days, a large cloud of dust walls the quintet, and Shawahi bids Hassan summon the djinn army, for the cloud dust is, in fact, Nûr al-Hadâ's armies.

 A great battle ensues: Hassan's djinn army defeats the armies of Waq Waq, take queen Nûr prisoner and bring her before Hassan and his wife.
 Shawahi declares she must be punished, but Manar begs him to forgive her sister.
 Manar embraces her sister Nûr, and they reconcile.
 The prisoners of war are released; Nûr and Shawahi go back to Waq Waq, while Manar and Hassan make their way towards Baghdad.

-The couple pass by King Hassun, the lord of the land of camphor and the castle of crystal.
+The couple pass by King Hassun, the lord of the Land of Camphor and the castle of crystal.
 After hearing the man's tale, King Hassun congratulates him for journeying to Waq Waq Island and surviving.
 The couple then go to Abu al-Ruwaysh and Abu al-Kaddus.
 Both sorcerers congratulate Hassan on his safe journey, and ask him to safekeep the summoning cane and the cap of invisibility.
-After pondering a bit, Hassan agrees to give them the items for safekeeping, but stills expresses his fears his father-in-law may go after them.
+After pondering a bit, Hassan agrees to give them the items for safekeeping, but still expresses his fears his father-in-law may go after them.

 Lastly, the family pays a visit to Hassan's adoptive djinn sisters and spends some time there, and finally returns to Baghdad, where Hassan's mother welcomes her son, her daughter-in-law and her grandsons back home.